 There are lots of Negroni posters available to suit pretty much every style (albeit some not officially licensed to reproduce the designs they’re sporting), but this technical-style illustration has a certain graphic flair, and is designed and printed in California.
 It comes in a few different sizes depending on your wall space.Buy Now

-Speaking of that drink, if one Negroni is never enough (or if you’re having a classy Italian aperitivo party), mix up a whole batch in this Art Deco style decanter.
+Speaking of that drink, if one Negroni is never enough (or if you’re having a classy Italian aperitivo party with your lockdown buddies), mix up a whole batch in this Art Deco style decanter.
 The laser-etched glass namechecks your favorite drink on the front and includes handy fill lines for each of the three ingredients on the back.
 It also comes in a chevron design if you prefer.Buy Now

-The year’s already half over (we know), so it’s not really too early to start collecting Christmas presents—but this adorable, hand-sequined Negroni ornament could just as easily be a bar cart charm all year round (just hang it out of reach of cats and kids because they’ll both want to get their paws on it).Buy Now
+2020 is (finally) almost over, so it’s not too early to start collecting Christmas presents.
+But this adorable, hand-sequined Negroni ornament could just as easily be a bar cart charm all year round—just hang it out of reach of cats and kids because they’ll both want to get their paws on it.Buy Now

 Know someone whose passion for pillows intersects with their Negroni addiction?
-Then you have found the perfect gift (or ideal addition to your own couch).Buy Now
+Then you have found the perfect gift (or ideal addition to your own couch…or patio lounger while it’s still warm enough to sip outside).Buy Now

 The intoxicating flavor of spicy, bitter botanicals and sweet citrus with none of the actually intoxicating effects of the drink; this lip balm is a great way to get a taste of happy hour any time of day (and keep your smile soft and shiny to boot).Buy Now

-12. “Amaro: The Spirited World of Bittersweet, Herbal Liqueurs, with Cocktails, Recipes, and Formulas” by Brad Thomas Parsons by $19.17 on Amazon
+15. “Amaro: The Spirited World of Bittersweet, Herbal Liqueurs, with Cocktails, Recipes, and Formulas” by Brad Thomas Parsons, $23.93 from Amazon

 Whether you’re just getting into amari or are a diehard digestif fan, this intensive cocktail book will be a great resource for information about an array of liqueurs in the family, plus recipes not just for the expected drinks, but for amaro-spiked desserts, and even recipes for making your own homemade aperitifs.Buy Now